pglen/pyvserv/README.md

  PyvServ contains key exchange protocol, so the new session keys can be transmitted securely, even with zero knowledge.

- PyvServ internally generates a random key, so communication is always
+ PyvServ internally generates  random keys, and spools aymmetric key generation, so communication data is always distinctive.

  Project still in motion, not much is usable yet.